Reading list information for tutors

 Option 1 – Minor changes to reading lists

-- If you are only planning minor changes we will renew your lists for this year, this will involve re-checking copyright permissions and re-testing all of the full-text links.
+- If you are only planning minor changes we will renew your lists for this year and re-check copyright permissions

 - If your list is organised by lecture/seminar we will keep the same order as this year, and will leave the titles/lecturer’s names but remove the dates.
 The lectures/seminar details and order are usually quick to update and we can make these closer to the start of term

-- Please let us know if you are happy for us to publish your reading lists so that continuing students can access them over the summer vacation (we will make it clear that these reading lists may be subject to minor revisions and change in seminar order)
+- Please let us know if you are happy for us to publish your reading lists so that returning students can access their new lists over the summer vacation (we will make it clear that these reading lists may be subject to minor revisions and change in seminar order)

 - We will contact you for your updated timetable at the beginning of September if we haven’t received it